Asad Shafiq: First international appearances (2010)

 Due to a spot-fixing scandal involving several Pakistani players, Shafiq was flown to England as a replacement player 48 hours before the first ODI, In the first ODI he scored a quickfire 19 runs from 10 deliveries, including 4 boundaries against English bowler Tim Bresnan, and he followed it up in the 2nd ODI with his maiden ODI half-century, 50 runs off of 58 deliveries.
 He played out the rest of the 5-match series to finish with 120 runs at an average of 24.

 Ahead of a series of matches against South Africa in the United Arab Emirates, Shafiq both kept his place in Pakistan's ODI squad and earned his first selection in their Test squad.
 Shafiq opened the batting in the first two matches, but after only scoring 19 and 1 he was moved back down the order to bat at number 4, where he scored 43 and 36.
 For the final match of the ODI series he was replaced by Mohammad Yousuf, who had only arrived in the UAE the day before the match.

-Shafiq did not play in the first match of the Test series, but after Umar Akmal was dismissed playing a rash shot in the first match, Shafiq took his place in the side for the second Test.
+Shafiq did not play in the first match of the Test series, but after Umar Akmal was dismissed playing a rash shot in the first match, Shafiq took his place in the team for the second Test.
 Shafiq made his Test cricket debut on 20 November 2010 against South Africa at Sheikh Zayed Cricket Stadium in Abu Dhabi.
 He had his first opportunity to bat on Day 3 of the Test match, coming in after two wickets had fallen in an over.
 Shafiq navigated a tricky period of play, particularly playing well against spin bowling, and scored a half-century.
 He had a 105-run partnership with Misbah-ul-Haq and scored 61 runs from 118 balls.